Vinojan1999/Vinojan1999/README.md

 <h1 align="center">I'm Vinojan Veerapathirathasan</h1>
 <h3 align="center">Undergraduate of Software Engineering, University of Kelaniya.</h3>
-<h2 align="center"> Never let anyone tell you that <b>"You can't"</b> Because can't is a word I eliminate from my vocabulary and replace it with Strength..!</h2>
+<p align="center"> Never let anyone tell you that <b>"You can't"</b> Because can't is a word I eliminate from my vocabulary and replace it with Strength..!</p>

 <hr/>